-Cleaning my dog’s ears is not a topic I would create a Pinterest Board out of - at least, not an “interesting and must do” board.
-Well, interesting it is definitely not - it can sometimes be a smelly chore - but a must do, it certainly is.
-A dog's ears have a far deeper canal than a human's, and if not thoroughly looked after, can present a host of overwhelming problems, for canines are subject to a host of infections which can come as a result of our carelessness and neglect of their ears.
+Cleaning my dog’s ears is not a topic I would create a Pinterest Board out of—at least not an interesting and must do board.
+Well, interesting it is definitely not—it can sometimes be a smelly chore—but a must do it certainly is.
+A dog's ears have a far deeper canal than a human's, and if not thoroughly looked after, it can present a host of overwhelming problems.
+Canines are subject to a host of infections which can come as a result of our carelessness and neglect of their ears.

-If owners can understand the importance of a canine’s hearing, the structure of its ears and have a grasp of infections that can develop, they would be able to glean why cleaning them is so necessary-build up of debris and infection may result in soreness and even deafness in the most serious cases.
+If owners can understand the importance of a canine’s hearing, the structure of its ears, and have a grasp of infections that can develop, they would be able to glean why cleaning them is so necessary.
+A build up of debris and infection may result in soreness and even deafness in the most serious cases.

 A Dog’s Hearing

-A dog’s hearing is ever so important to the animal - it helps it to detect the things that we ourselves would not be able to.
-If your dog seems to overreact to sounds and you believe that there may be something wrong with it, it may be time to face it - a dog does hear better than you do.
+A dog’s hearing is ever so important to the animal—it helps it to detect the things that we ourselves would not be able to.
+If your dog seems to overreact to sounds and you believe that there may be something wrong with it, it may be time to face the fact that a dog does hear better than you do.
 Sound, measured in hertz, is captured by a dog at the rate of 40 - 60000 hertz.
-Compare that to the significantly smaller number of 20-20000 hertz captured by a human and you would understand what I mean.
+Compare that to the significantly smaller number of 20-20000 hertz captured by a human ear and you would understand what I mean.

-If a dog therefore becomes deaf as a result of not performing proper ear care, it would be an extreme pity - the loss of a cherished sense will be by no means a small one.
+If a dog becomes deaf as a result of not performing proper ear care, it would be an extreme pity.
+The loss of a cherished sense will be by no means a small one.

-A dog’s ear canal is, by far, deeper, more curvy and twisted than our own.
+A dog’s ear canal is, by far, deeper, more curvy, and more twisted than our own.
 This makes it a perfect hiding place for parasites, yeast, and mites, making the cleaning of them imperative.
-Trapped debris can also result in infections and the development of masses in the ear - the removal of which can be rather smelly and unsightly.
+Trapped debris can also result in infections and the development of masses in the ear—the removal of which can be rather smelly and unsightly.

-The canine’s ear canal is long indeed, consisting of three parts - the pinna or outer ear, the middle ear and the inner ear, creating many blind spots that can be neglected if not careful.
+The canine’s ear canal is long indeed, consisting of three parts; the pinna or outer ear, the middle ear, and the inner ear.
+This creates many blind spots that can be neglected if not careful.
 The existence of these blind spots within a dog’s ear will make it important for owners to really ensure that they are well and thoroughly cleaned.

 Hematoma can also develop when a dog scratches itself and its ears excessively.
 Blood vessels in the ears become damaged, causing internal bleeding.

-Outer ear infections may include Histiocytoma - when a pink, lumpish pulp begins to form on the outer ear.
-These look very much like engorged ticks - they are actually small tumors that mostly regress over time.
-If you suspect histiocytoma in you dog, do pay your regular vet a visit to ascertain the problem.
+Outer ear infections may include Histiocytoma.
+This is when a pink, lumpish pulp begins to form on the outer ear.
+These look very much like engorged ticks—they are actually small tumors that mostly regress over time.
+If you suspect histiocytoma in your dog, do pay your regular vet a visit to ascertain the problem.